larodriguez22/Flik_Experiments/index.md

 Our initial empirical study works consists of 27 participants who were asked to complete the three programming tasks.
 For each task the participants were asked to detect and fix the bug present in the implementation given to them.

 In the case of Gridworld, the objective of the task is that the study participants use <span style="font-variant:small-caps;">Flik</span> to navigate through the code and find out why the agent is not learning properly.
-Eventually, the participants should come out with the solution of increasing the value of $\epsilon$.
+Eventually, the participants should come out with the solution of increasing the value of ε.

 In the case of Rooms, the objective of the task is that the participants use <span style="font-variant:small-caps;">Flik</span> to navigate through the code and find out the reason why the agent is not learning properly, afterwards we expected the participants to figure out a solution adjusting the proper value to update the Q-learning equation.